FitSmallBusiness

 Throughout her career, Heather has worked to help hundreds of small business owners in managing many aspects of their business, from bookkeeping to accounting to HR.
 Before joining Fit Small Business, Heather was the Payroll/HRS Manager for a top cloud accounting firm in the industry.
 Her experience has allowed her to learn first hand what the payroll needs are for small business owners.

-Sign Up For Our HR Newsletter!
+Sign Up For Our HR for Humans Newsletter!

 Sign up to receive more well-researched human resources articles and topics in your inbox, personalized for you.